-In an essay published on Medium titled, “Stop Having Sex With Black People,” Iesha Mason gets to the root of loving Black people radically (especially with regard to interracial dating and specifically whites who date Blacks).
+In an essay published on medium.com titled “Stop Having Sex With Black People,” Iesha Mason gets to the root of loving Black people radically (especially with regard to interracial dating and specifically Whites who date Blacks).
 She writes:

 “I have noticed a trend of white people who like to have sex with black people but never actually show their solidarity with black people when s*** gets real.
 It’s like they can f*** us unapologetically but can’t stand up and speak out for us unapologetically.
 Frankly, I’m sick of it.
 I’m sick of seeing my white friends with mixed babies ignoring the racist realities of this country that are plaguing the black community.
 I’m sick of white people fetishizing black bodies when they’re laying up with them and then continuing to objectify black bodies as they lay bleeding in the streets due to a trigger happy racial profiling cop by justifying that officer’s actions.
 Or just completely ignoring the tragedy altogether.”

-I absolutely stand with Mason’s demand that whites (and I’d add other people of color) stop loving us thinly.
-It is why, while I don’t object to interracial dating, I would require any non-Black person I date to be anti-racist, to do more than hint at not being racist or being “colorblind.”
+I absolutely stand with Mason’s demand that Whites (and I’d add other people of color) stop loving us thinly.
+It is why, while I don’t object to interracial dating, I would require any non-Black person I’d date to be anti-racist, to do more than hint at not being racist or being “colorblind.”

-Author extraordinaire Marlon James does an excellent job of breaking down the difference between being non-racist and being anti-racist here; get into it.
-And, while we’re at it, let’s recognize conversations about colorblindness as what they are—violent erasure.
+Author extraordinaire Marlon James does an excellent job of breaking down the difference between being nonracist and being anti-racist here; get into it.
+And while we’re at it, let’s recognize conversations about colorblindness as what they are: violent erasure.
 Erasure of Black people’s lived experiences and our hopes for a better, brighter future.
-No Black person in this country, whether they be President of the United States, the homeless, or anyone in between, can live their lives believing in colorblindness.
+No Black person in this country, whether president of the United States, homeless or anyone in between, can live their lives believing in colorblindness.
 Therefore, any allusions to colorblindness from non-Black people is an exercise of a privilege that Black people can’t afford, and it’s bullsh*t.

 But it is also our responsibility as Black people to pay close attention to the people we choose to date and form relationships with, and insist that those people stand in solidarity with us during our fight for true emancipation.
-Gone are the days where Black people should shy away from public (and personal) conversations about race, white supremacy and politics—because someone as dangerous, and vile as Donald Trump is, for real, a presidential nominee in this country with a serious and peculiar chance of winning it all.
+Gone are the days when Black people should shy away from public (and personal) conversations about race, White supremacy and politics—because someone as dangerous and vile as Donald Trump is, for real, a presidential nominee in this country with a serious and peculiar chance of winning it all.

 The fight that we are engaged in is debilitating and exhausting.
 We want to truly believe that in 2016, we are a post-racial nation.
 In the same way, we want to believe that because a person outside our community might sleep with us (and even marry and have children with us) it means that person couldn’t possibly be racist.
 We are trained, like everyone else, to believe that racists wear white sheets and brag about killing unarmed children, but that simply isn’t true.